-Emmanuel Nyadzi is an Interdisciplinary research scientist with extraordinary skills in combining both natural and social science research methods in addition to interpretive tools including climate models to understand the causes, effects and adaptation of water, agricultural, and natural ecological systems and society.Thus proposing pragmatic adaptation strategies to survive these impacts.
+Emmanuel Nyadzi is an Interdisciplinary research scientist with extraordinary skills in combining both natural and social science research methods in addition to interpretive tools including climate models to understand the impact of global change on water, agricultural, and natural ecological systems and society.Thus proposing pragmatic adaptation strategies to survive these impacts.

 His research interest includes:

 - Climate Services(Seasonal Climate Forecast Verification and Usability)

 - Hydro-climatology and Water Resources Management